hiraethmarkb/smtalk-20140129/presentation/notes.md

   ## Back Story

+    - General - Can, and will, be experienced by anyone at some point in their life
-    - Having experienced a period of depression, I have had to relook at how, and in some cases relearn how to deal with stress
+    - Personal - Period of depression, re-appraise, and in some cases relearn, how to deal with stress
+    - Effects can be reduced

   ## What is Stress?